jundalisay/spblist/content/en/social/economics/why-qe-failed.md

 In the classical system, however, there is no profit maximization.
 People spend money liberally and accumulation does not become so widespread.
 Is there a demand for a railroad?
 Then let's build one*.
 Are more steamships needed?
 Let's borrow money to engineer one.

-> *This actually led to overinvestment which led to too much employment by drawing job-seekers to a place, as seen in the assembly lines of Henry Ford. <!-- If the investment fails, then  hordes of unemployed humans suddenly appear. --> The proper solution is coordination, which we propose as an additional feature to EF Schumacher's Pool Clearing system explained later
+{{< n n="*This actually led to overinvestment which led to too much employment by drawing job-seekers to a place, as seen in the assembly lines of Henry Ford. <!-- If the investment fails, then  hordes of unemployed humans suddenly appear. --> The proper solution is coordination, which we propose as an additional feature to EF Schumacher's Pool Clearing system explained later" >}}